 Paste your Updraft App Key in the Input Value field and click on Save Variable

 To deploy to Updraft, add a job to your

 stages:- build_updraftdeploy:stage: build_updraftonly:- releasescript:- |curl \-F whats_new="Gitlab build" \-F "[email protected]" \-X PUT https://getupdraft.com/api/app_upload/$UPDRAFT_APP_KEY/$UPDRAFT_API_KEY/

-Example how the file repository should look like.
+Example how the root file repository should look like.